dncoyote/interview-guides/Notes/CoreJava.md

 to check even or odd
 Pattern programming
-She told me to reverse that patten programming output failsafe fail fast iterator can static methods be overriden, can they be overloaded class C should inherit both class A and class B method hiding dynamic method
+She told me to reverse that patten programming output class C should inherit both class A and class B dynamic method
 Function keyword in java
 ---